 For those who aren’t in the know, Overcooked is a frantic cooking simulation game that offers co-op and competitive play.
 It’s packed with insane kitchens full of various obstacles and hazards.
 Players must rapidly prepare different recipes and fulfill customer orders within a time limit.

 Overcooked is crazy cooking fun for everyone, especially when playing with friends through the local co-op (no online).
-The game also isn’t easy, so we’ve rounded up some tips to help you get through Overcooked without, setting the kitchen on fire too many times.
+This game also isn’t easy, so we’ve rounded up some Overcooked tips to help you get through it without setting the kitchen on fire too many times.

 1. Delegate Tasks to All Players